ellemouton/website/content/drafts/taproot-prelims.md

 ![](/taprootPrelims/musig-6.png#center)

 It is important to become familiar with the above MuSig2 flow because it will be used very often in the next few articles.
-In taproot channels the funding output of a channel will be a MuSig2 aggregate public key.
+In Taproot channels the funding output of a channel will be a MuSig2 aggregate public key.
 This means that every commitment transaction created that spends from the funding output will need to go through this signing flow.
 Since channel states in Lightning are asymmetric,